gtag('config', 'UA-143572265-1');

 Always listen to your body, if something feels off, adjust your routine accordingly.
 Please prioritize rest and recovery as you age.

-Diversify your breathing techniques for running -Mix in strength training, flexibility exercises, and cross-training to support your running.
+Diversify your breathing techniques for running -Mix in strength training, flexibility exercises, and cross-training to support your breathing techniques for running.
 A holistic approach can help maintain balance and harmony.

 Stay Mindful- Running can be a meditation.